MathiSans/capstone_mood-tracker/README.md

 ## Project Setup

 - Clone this repository
-- You need to add the following API keys to your `env.local`:
+- You need to add the following API keys to your `env.local` and Vercel:
   - GOOGLE_CLIENT_ID
   - GOOGLE_CLIENT_SECRET
   - X_RAPID_API_KEY